Dogs and other animals

 Dangerous dogs (dogs attacking people or animals)

-If you see a dog attacking a person, you have the right to seize or destroy the dog to stop the attack.
-You can also seize or destroy a dog if you see it attacking any livestock (sheep, for example) or poultry, or any domestic animal (like a cat or other dog) or any protected wildlife.
+- attacking any livestock (sheep, for example) or poultry, or any domestic animal (like a cat or other dog) or any protected wildlife,

-If a dog rushes at, startles or attacks a person, animal or vehicle, causing someone to be endangered, injured or killed, or causing any property to be damaged or endangered, any person can also seize or destroy that dog.
+- rushing at, startling or attacking a person, animal or vehicle, causing someone to be endangered, injured or killed, or causing any property to be damaged or endangered.

-If the dog is seized, it must be handed over to a dog control officer, a dog ranger or the police as soon as practicable.
-They can either impound the dog or, if that is not practicable, destroy it.
+If the dog is seized, it must be handed over to a dog control officer, a dog ranger or the police as soon as practical.
+They can either impound the dog or, if that is not practical, destroy it.

 The owner of the dog can be fined up to $3,000 and made to pay for any damage caused by the attack.